All Episodes

 Now, we have John Solomon.

-We'll give you a preview in the next hour, but the internal review of the Rush investigation is zeroing in on transcripts of recordings made by at least one government source who met with former Trump campaign aide George Papadopoulos overseas in 2016.
+But the internal review of the Russian investigation is zeroing in on transcripts of recordings made by at least one government source who met with former Trump campaign aide George Papadopoulos overseas in 2016.

-Maybe it's Joseph Ms. uh Miff Sud, the professor.
+Maybe it's Joseph Mithstad, the professor.

-Pay very close attention to that what I just said next week.
+Pay very close attention to that, what I just said next week.

 That's all I'm going to say.

-Don't sound arrogant on the air.
+Like you said this week, don't sound arrogant on the air.

 James Clapper now is even trashing Mueller.